Addressing challenges that affect people’s health and wellbeing through listening to and working with local people

-The NHS across south east London is working alongside Citizens UK to address the issues putting pressure on people's health and wellbeing that were identified as part of the listening campaign in 2023.
+The NHS across south east London is working alongside Citizens UK to address the issues putting pressure on people's health and wellbeing that were identified as part of the listening campaigns in 2023 which, in turn, built on the initial listening we carried out during the Covid pandemic in 2020.

 Our health is closely linked to the environment we live in.
 We know that if you are facing challenges with your housing, employment and income, or access to essential resources, these can all have an impact on your physical and mental health.